-- 1 In what ways are natural environments protected in Australia? - 2 What are the ideals behind the management strategies implemented in national parks?
+- 1 In what ways are natural environments protected in Australia? - 2 What are the ideals behind the management stratege implemented in national parks?

-- 3 Examine Source 4. - a Where are Australia's largest marine reserves located? - b Describe the location of marine reserves in the state in which you live. - 4 Examine Source 1, showing a person in a protected coastal area.
-Describe what they are doing and how this may impact on the natural environment.
-How could park managers in this area limit these impacts?
+- 3 Examine Source 4. - a Where are Australia's largest marine reserves located? - b Describe the location of marine reserves in the s in which you live. - 4 Examine Sources 1 and 2, showing people in two protected coastal areas.
+Describe what they are do and how this may impact on the natural environment How could park managers in these areas limit these impacts?

-- 5 There were many objections to the Australian government announcement in 2012 that millions of square kilometres of ocean were to become marine reserves.
-In small groups consider which Australian groups would be likely to support this announcement and which would be likely to oppose it.
-Brainstorm the arguments that each of these groups would use to support their points of view. - 6 Source 4 shows the extent of Australia's Exclusive Economic Zone (EEZ).
+1 I 5 There were many objections to the Australian Government announcement in 2012 that millions of gies square kilometres of ocean were to become marine reserves.
+In small groups consider which Australian groups would be likely to support this announcement and who would be likely to oppose it.
+Brainstorm the arguments that each of these groups would use to support their points of view.
+6 Source 4 shows the extent of Australia's Exclusive state Economic Zone (EEZ).
 Research this area and find out the benefits for Australia in having such a large EEZ.
-You may also like to find out about the Timor Gap and how this was created.
+You may also like to find out about the Timor Gap and how oing this was created. nt. е